oggewallgren/MATMOD-Modules/Problem Modules/module2/Module2.md

 This variable describes the value (weight) of the edge that we need to add to our shortest path.

+Our objective function is represented by
+$$
+min\sum^n_{i=1}X_{(from,to)}E_{(from,to)}
+$$
+It is reasonable that this is our objective function if you consider that X is one in all iterations of the sum, then we will get the sum of all the edges in the graph.
+If then only the edges in the shortest path has the $X$ value of $1$, then we will get the shortest path.
+To do this we add the following constraints.
+$$
+X \ge 0 \\
+$$
+The start node is going to have zero in edges and exactly one out edge, while the end node is going to have exactly one in edge and zero out.
+We also need a constraint saying that the number of in edges has to be equal to to number of out edges for all other nodes in the shortest path.

+If we were interested in the shortest path from one node to all other nodes we interpret it as a problem of a minimum spanning tree.
+First we try to set up the different parts needed for a linear programming problem
+- minimize an objective function.
+- subject it to some constraints
+- with the variables to be determined $\ge 0$

+Criteria we need to consider is that all nodes need to be marked "visited" with no cycles.

 ## 5. Bridge Problem
 ### a) What will be the travel time during rush hours?
 If 20 cars/min travel from each city and each car have two equal ways to choose from ($AC, BD$).
-If we assume that every driver makes a decision before taking any road, based on which one is "less crowded".
-Reasonably we should get the same amount of cars on each road.
+If we assume that every driver makes a decision before taking any road, based on which one is "faster".
+Reasonably we should get the same number of cars on each road.
 Because as one car enters one road, the other choice is going to be faster.
 This means that we will get $\frac{20}{2}$ cars/min intensity and result in a travel time $30+10+\frac{20}{2}=50$ minutes.
 ### b) What will be the new travel time between the large cities?
-To optimize the travel time when building a bridge we need to consider how many cars take each road and calculate the avarage time.
-To do this we define variables $x_{1-4}$ representing number of cars on each road.
-Travel time is then going to be
+To optimize the travel time when building a bridge we need to consider how many cars take each road and calculate the average time.
+To do this we define variables $x_{1-4}$ representing number of cars on each road and numbers of ways to travel between the cities.
 We can set up an equation for each possible road to choose.
 ![](up5eq1.jpeg)
 To this function we add the constraints:
 $$